Amaoudj/ANTS2022/README.md

-# Swarm Robotics for I4.0 Simple Simulator
+# Decentralized Multi-Agent Path Finding in Warehouse Environments for Fleets of Mobile Robots with Limited Communication Range

-This simulator is developed as part of the "Swarm Robotics for I4.0" research project.
-The goal is to enable the simulation on embodied agents operating in a discrete world.
-The world is a graph where nodes are locations and edges denote connectivity between locations.
+This simulator has been developed as part of the 'Swarm Robotics for I4.0' research project.
+The work features a decentralized multi-agent path-finding approach for mobile robots with a limited communication range, known as DCMAPF.
+In the proposed DCMAPF planner, each robot plans its shortest path offline, and then autonomously coordinates with its neighbors to solve potential conflicts as they occur during task execution.
 # Getting started

 From a terminal: